 Avoid exposing your jewelry to chemical products like perfume, makeup, hairspray, perfumed lotion, or household cleaners.

-Avoid keeping jewelry boxes or pouches in bathrooms due to its strong moisture.
+Avoid keeping jewelry boxes or pouches in bathrooms due to the strong moisture.

 Feel free to wipe your sterling silver jewelry with a soft cloth as often as desired to keep its brilliance.

-To preserve your gold jewelry forever, here are some quick tips to follow:
+To preserve your gold filled jewelry, here are some quick tips to follow:

 - Chlorine is gold's worst enemy!
 Make sure to take off your jewelry before getting in a hot tub or a pool.